truar/nightclazz/20211102-nightclazz/Readme.md

 }
 ```
 * Deploying using Firebase cmd (check for parameters)
+    *
 ```shell script
 firebase deploy --project=20211102-nightclazz --only hosting
 ```

+* Go to the website (URL on firebase: https://20211102-nightclazz.web.app/)

 Bonus:
 * Deployment using a descriptor file